Professor Jennifer Moore

 Humanitarian Law in Action within Africa (Oxford University Press, 2012)

-Refugee Law and Policy: Teacher's Manual, 4th Edition (co-authored with K. Musalo & R. Boswell, Carolina Academic Press, 2011).
+Refugee Law and Policy: A Comparative and International Approach, co-authored with K. Musalo & R. Boswell (4th Edition, Carolina Academic Press, 2011).

-Protection against the Forced Return of War Refugees: An Interdisciplinary Consensus on Humanitarian Non-refoulement (forthcoming chapter in symposium publication by Oxford University Refugee Studies Center and University of London Refugee Law Initiative, 2014).
+Protection against the Forced Return of War Refugees: An Interdisciplinary Consensus on Humanitarian Non-refoulement (Chapter 17 in Refuge from Inhumanity: War Refugees and International Humanitarian Law, Eds.
+David Cantor and Jean-Francois Durieux, Martinus Nijhoff, 2014).